marczz/mzlinux_pages/system/clouds.md

 This new-zealand company offer 50GB free, linux desktop sync client, android and iphone apps, a chrome and firefox extension.
-The paid plans are from 5€/month 200GB transfer 1TB  , 10€/month 1TB transfer 2TB, 20€/month 4TB transfer 8TB, 30€/month 8TB transfer 16TB.
+The paid plans are from 5€/month 400GB data, transfer 1TB  , 10€/month 2TB data, transfer 2TB, 20€/month data 8TB transfer 8TB, 30€/month 16TB data transfer 16TB.
+_August 2020 pricing_

 There is an official SDK and clients built upon the SDK: